-Critter Control for Austin Area Homeowners and Businesses
+Urban Wildlife Control for Homes and Businesses

 YardDoc provides a holistic approach to critter control and urban wildlife removal.
 Live trapping and relocation is usually the best method of control.

-Our ever-increasing urban sprawl continues to take over land from animals used to living in a natural setting.
+In addition, our ever-increasing urban sprawl continues to take over land from animals used to living in a natural setting.
 Rather than moving away from humans, these animals, which include raccoons, possums, armadillo, squirrels, and skunk, adapt to this new environment.

 Urban wildlife that makes its way onto your property causes many critter control problems.
-There is the ever-present danger that an animal could be rabid and transfer rabies to you, a family member or pet through a bite.
+There is the ever-present danger that an animal could be rabid and transfer rabies to you, a family member, or pet through a bite.

 Invite an experienced YardDoc technician to your home for a free consultation estimate.